-Cassava - not always so healthySeptember 22nd, 2011 in Health /
+Cassava - not always so healthySeptember 22, 2011 in Medicine & Health / Health

 Cassava based products are establishing a growing foothold in the Australian health food market, however, new research shows that some imported products contain dangerous levels of the poison cyanide.

 New research carried out by Asssociate Professor Ros Gleadow, Dr. Anna Burns and Dr. Timothy Cavagnaro of Monash Universitys School of Biological Sciences, together with Dr. J. Howard Bradbury from the Australian National University, tested the cyanide content of a number of products currently available in Melbourne and Canberra.